Rocky Mountain National Park

 The sheer number of things to do in Rocky Mountain National Park never fails to amaze visitors.
 Tourists can enjoy its 355 miles of beautiful hiking trails year-round, and depending on the season they can take summer strolls, winter treks, or intensive hikes.
 There are also many other activities visitors can enjoy, including watching herds of elk and other wildlife, camping, fishing, horseback riding, and wilderness adventures.

 There are also a variety of lodging options and accommodations park visitors can choose from.
 Camping is a popular option in Rocky Mountain National Park, and there are five expansive campgrounds situated throughout the park.
 Given how quickly these sites fill up, if you opt to camp in the park, it’s highly recommended that you make reservations in advance.
 If you prefer to stay indoors, there are also plenty of lodging options outside the park.
-Visitors to Granby can opt to stay right in town and take a day trip to the park.
+Visitors to Granby can choose to stay in town and make a convenient day trip to the park, enjoying the best lodging near Rocky Mountain National Park.

 A Storied Past: History of Rocky Mountain National Park